peterncs/textEditor/README.md

 ### Spelling Suggestion / Word Auto-Completion
 - Suggest nearby words of the mispelled or incompleted word in the dictionary
+- Right Click the mispelled word to provide spelling suggestions

 ### Word Path Search
 - Search the word path (edit distance) between two words